-This is a face to face course.
+This is a face to face/blended/hybrid course.
 To do well in this class, you must come to class, read the entire chapter, review the power points, study, and complete assignments and exams timely.
-ZOOMing into class is not longer allowed unless under special circumstances.
+If you need to participate in this course via ZOOM, that is totally fine- just let me know before class starts.
+The ZOOM class sessions will occur at the same time as the regular class.
 It is really important to communicate with me.
 If you need help, please reach out to me earlier- not later!